mayuoak/anamoly_detection/docs/overview.md

 The `anomalyAgent` applies **Isolation Forest** to:
 - Identify outliers in text embeddings.
 - Assign an `anomaly_score` to each text.
+- Uses embeddings + sentiment features concatenated for more feature coverage

 ---